 But God is not just incomparably immense, or we hope that’s not all who God is.
 The God of the Christian faith — the God of Israel who incarnated in Jesus Christ — is also the God of love, beauty, truth, justice, mercy, and grace.
-So, he is not just incomparably immense, but also incomparably loving, beautiful, truthful, just, merciful, and gracious.
+So, God is not just incomparably immense, but also incomparably loving, beautiful, truthful, just, merciful, and gracious.
 Indeed, this God is the proper object and obsession of worship.
 But God’s incomparable immensity paralyzes us here: how can we be sure that this God is the God of these wonderful attributes?
-If God is beyond our comprehension, then how can we ever feel the warmth of his embrace, the touch of his love?
-By the mystery of his grace — God’s knowable gifts.
+If God is beyond our comprehension, then how can we ever feel the warmth of divine embrace, the touch of divine love?
+By the mystery of grace — God’s knowable gifts.

 It has been hinted above that grace has transformative powers: we are made teachable.
-But grace goes further: we are made proper worshipers.
+But grace goes even further: we are made proper worshipers.
 Anybody can worship, but to determine whose worship is better or more appropriate is the task of this section.
-In short, worship’s proper-ness is what makes worship worshipful or appropriate.
+In short, worship’s proper-ness is what makes worship worshipful, or appropriate.

 Proper worship is not a set of steps (though it can help) but about action and posture.
 Proper worship demands action, more specifically ethical living.
 Worship encompasses the whole of the worshiper’s life, and his or her social realm cannot be excluded.
 Ethics can easily get complicated, though it seems to me to be simple in principle: love your neighbor.
 So, let it suffice to say that proper worship includes loving your neighbor well.
 And this, too, is dynamic: loving better and better as one goes deeper into God’s grace.

 Proper worship also demands a certain posture, more specifically vulnerability.
 I first started writing this post this past February.
 Back then I thought proper worship required the right attitude, mostly a positive and hope-filled one.
 But after the loss of my mother two months ago, I’ve changed my thinking (again, all this is a dynamic process!).
 I now think that the right posture includes anger, sadness, and disappointment as long as they are directed to God.
 We do not need to mask real emotions and anguish under “being optimistic and hopeful.”
 No, these are gut-reactions, and they are included in our worship as response.
 And we do not need to fear of our emotions: God is not fragile.
-He is bigger than our emotions — he is incomparably immense! — no matter how wild they can get.
+God is much bigger than our emotions — God is incomparably immense! — no matter how wild they can get.
 The key is vulnerability, which leads to intimacy.
 Jesus is Lord, yes, but he is also our brother and friend.
 We can and, indeed, are invited to be vulnerable with him.
 This is good, because being vulnerable makes us more open to God’s grace.
-Proper worshipping is a dynamic process, and vulnerability aids us to be molded by God’s hands.
+Proper worship is a dynamic process, and vulnerability aids us to be molded by God’s hands.